 - Appropriate scope of the initiative being supported or impact made on the community

 Judging criteria Strictly Briks awards organizations who focus on children’s education and creative development.
 This award will be given to museums who

 - Have a vision that aligns with our commitment to Pre-K-8 STEM education.

 - House a permanent educational makerspace area in their facility, or have the ability to implement one within three months of award date.

 - Provide opportunities for community involvement and educational outreach.

-To apply for this award fill out and submit our Awards Program Application by July 31, 2018.
+To apply for this award fill out and submit our Awards Program Application.
 Award winners will receive an email from Strictly Briks with further information.
 Click here to learn more about our awards program guidelines.